Florida vs. Baylor College Basketball Predictions & Picks - November 24

 Florida vs. Baylor Predictions & Picks: Spread, Total - November 24

-Friday's contest between the Florida Gators (4-1) and the Baylor Bears (5-0) at Barclays Center is expected to be a tight matchup, as our computer prediction projects a final score of 79-77, with Florida taking home the win.
+Friday's game between the Florida Gators (4-1) and the Baylor Bears (5-0) at Barclays Center should be a close matchup, as our computer prediction projects a final score of 79-77, with Florida taking home the win.
 Game time is at 5:30 PM ET on November 24.

-According to our computer prediction, Florida is a good bet to cover the spread, which is listed at 3.5.
-The two teams are projected to go under the 157.5 total.
+Based on our computer prediction, Florida is projected to cover the point spread (3.5) versus Baylor.
+The two sides are expected to fall short of the 157.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!